Complete Guide to Climate Science: What the Data Shows

 Extreme Weather: What Attribution Science Says

-Climate attribution science has advanced significantly since 2012.
+Climate attribution science has advanced since 2012.
 World Weather Attribution — a rapid-response research group — now publishes peer-reviewed attribution studies within days of major events.
 Their methodology: compare the probability of an event in the actual climate versus a counterfactual world without human warming.

 Key findings: marine heatwaves are now 20x more likely.
 Many intense precipitation events are 40–90% more intense under current warming.
 Drought frequency and severity have increased in multiple regions.
 Attribution probabilities are event-specific — not all extreme events are attributable to climate change.